sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ### Task 5: Deploy the application to Azure

+We will deploy our built application to be served by IIS running in our Azure App Service instance.
+We will make use of the publish profile that we downloaded previously.

 1. Devart's dotConnect has licensing agreements that must be met prior to deployment.
 Luckily, there is a tool to accomplish this.
 Select **License Information...** under **Tools > PostgreSQL**.
 The following wizard should open.
 Select **Fix**.

     ![Licensing wizard](./media/licensing-wizard.PNG)